sfu-dis/pibench-ep2/LB+-Tree/README.md

 # LB+-Tree PiBench Wrapper

 ## Installation
-1. Set mempool and nvmpool size in lbtree_wrapper.cpp (Optional and Only if running in PMEM mode)
 2. (Optional) Set the weak isolation fix type in lbtree.h (NONTEMP or UNLOCK_AFTER, the later is the default)

 To make DRAM LBTree